smartdevicelink/sdl_evolution/proposals/NNNN-modify-the-range-of-APT's-maxDuration.md

 In practical use, if the `PerformAudioPassThru.maxDuration` is set too small, for instance, 1ms, then it is obviously not enough for the HU to handle APT.

-For example, this is a issue if `PerformAudioPassThru.maxDuration` is set to 1ms.
+For example, this is an issue if `PerformAudioPassThru.maxDuration` is set to 1ms.

 ### Reproduction Steps
 1. Send a TTS (TTS1)